Out-Law Guide 4 min. read

 • a private UAE company owned by such a PJSC.

-Termination of a registered agency agreement can be incredibly difficult and in most cases a principal's attempts to terminate a relationship with an agent will result in compensation for loss and damages being awarded to the local agent.
+Termination of a registered agency agreement can be difficult and in many cases a principal's attempts to terminate a relationship with an agent will result in compensation for loss and damages being awarded to the local agent.

-However, the changes made to the Agency Law allow companies more control over how long registered agency agreements will last and when an agency agreement can be terminated.
-These changes will apply to new registered commercial agency arrangements from 15 June 2023.
-The law will not apply to existing agency contracts until two years after that if the contract is less than 10 years old.
+The changes made to the Agency Law became effective from 15 June 2023.
+However, the law will not apply to agency contracts that existed prior to June 2023 until two years after that - June 2025 - if the contract is less than 10 years old.
 For contracts that are more than 10 years old, the new rules will apply 10 years after the law has come into force.
+For these contracts, Federal Law 18 of 1981 will continue to apply.

 Whilst the changes to the Agency Law help to increase attractiveness and competitiveness, registered agency agreements are often avoided by foreign principals.
 Except for in certain circumstances, such as in respect of certain goods that can only be distributed by a registered distributor in the UAE, carefully drafted provisions can be included in agency and distribution contracts to avoid “registered” status.